luciaquirke/sleep-apnea/README.md

 # sleep-apnea

-Convolutional neural network which takes as input 30 second single-channel EEG signals and produces as output a binary classification of whether an apnea event occurs in the signal.
+Convolutional neural network which takes as input 30 second single-channel EEG signals and produces as output a sleep stage classification.
 Includes implementation, validation, and example trained model.

 Prerequisites
 NumPy